|Instructions to Authors|| > For Authors and Reviewers > Instructions to Authors

 Step 1.
 Title, abstract, and corresponding author: Choose the manuscript type, and enter your title and abstract into the appropriate boxes.
 If you need to insert a special character, click the “Special Characters” button.
 If you are submitting a manuscript that does not require an Abstract, please type N/A in the Abstract box.
 Please click the check box, if the corresponding author is the first author.

 Step 2.
 Authors: Enter the personal information for the first author in the boxes under “Add the First Author.”

 Step 3.
-File upload: The manuscript file (main text) should not include author's’ name or name of affiliation.
+File upload: The manuscript file (main text) should not include the authors’ names or affiliations.
 Upload and select the correct file designation for each.

 Step 4.
-PDF conversion: Merger file will be created as pdf format.
+PDF conversion: Merged file will be created in PDF format.

 Step 5.
-Cover letter & additional Info: Please, writer down the additional notes to Editor-in-Chief.
+Cover letter and additional Info: Please write down the additional notes to the Editor-in-Chief.

 Step 6.
 Suggest reviewers: This is particularly important when the manuscript deals with a highly specialized subject.
 Use the fields below to give us contact information for each suggested reviewer.
 Please note that the journal may not use your suggestions, but your help is appreciated and may speed up the selection of appropriate reviewers.

 Step 7.
 Preview: Review the information in the Preview chart for correctness; make changes if needed.
 If you have not completed a required step, you will not be able to submit your manuscript.